BINF-6310L-8310L-Spring25/Problem_set_06_Bayes_2/README.md

 Now, you will compute the posterior probability for each proposed value of RS12 frequency.
 To do this, you will compute the total likelihood for each proposed frequency value.
 Then you Then, you will compute the posterior probability using the Bayes formula and your prior values.

-What value of RS12 frequency has the highest probability?
+What proposed value of RS12 frequency has the highest probability?

 ## Question C3